-The monthly actuarial rate for enrollees age 65 and older for CY 1992 was determined by projecting per-enrollee cost for the 12-month periods ending June 30, 1993 and June 30, 1994, by type of service.
+The monthly actuarial rate for enrollees age 65 and older for CY 1994 was determined by projecting per-enrollee cost for the 12-month periods ending June 30, 1994 and June 30, 1995, by type of service.
 Although the actuarial rates are now applicable for calendar years, projections of per-enrollee costs were determined on a July to June period, consistent with the July annual fee screen update used for benefits prior to the passage of section 2306(b) of Pub.
 L. 98-369.
-The values for the 12-month period ending June 30, 1990, were established from program data.
+The values for the 12-month period ending June 30, 1991, were established from program data.
 Subsequent periods were projected using a combination of program data and data from external sources.
-The projection factors used are shown in Table III.A.2.
-Those per-enrollee values for financing periods from January 1, 1990, through December 31, 1993, are shown in Table III.A.3.
+The projection factors used are shown in Table III.B2.
+Those per-enrollee values are then adjusted to apply to a calendar year period.
+The projected values for financing periods from January 1, 1991, through December 31, 1994, are shown in Table III.B3.